htuncel/foody/README.md

 # How to run

+First clone the project.

-Update the .env files to include your own spoonacular API key.
+Then update the .env files to include your own spoonacular API key.

-## Run yarn command to download the dependencies
+### Run yarn command to download the dependencies

-inside the root folder run the command:
+Inside the root folder run the command:

 `yarn`

-# Without Docker
+## Without Docker

-run `yarn dev` command to run it in local development mode
+Run `yarn dev` command to run it in local development mode.

+Application should be running in localhost:3000

-# With Docker
+## With Docker

 Map the port you want the application to run from Dockerfile.
 Defaults to port: 3000

 ## Build the image

-inside the root folder run the command:
+Inside the root folder run the command:

 `docker build --pull --rm -f "Dockerfile" -t foody:latest "."`

+this should take a few minutes.

 ## Run the image in container

-inside the root folder run the command:
+Inside the root folder run the command:

 `docker run --rm -d -p 3000:3000/tcp foody:latest`

+Application should be running in localhost:3000

-### notes
+### Notes

 - Application includes all the requirements.
 User can search for ingredients and can see last 10 queries.
 - User can click the history to repat the search.